-The rock climbing page and the pages it links to are a topic cluster.
+The rock climbing page and the pages it links to are a content cluster.

 You can think of a topic cluster as a central page surrounded by satellite pages.

-A key aspect of topic clusters is internal linking.
+A key aspect of content clusters is internal linking.

-Ideally, every satellite page should contain links to every other page in the topic cluster.
+Ideally, every satellite page should contain links to every other page in the content cluster.

 Topic Clusters and Pillar Posts

-The page at the center of topic cluster is often referred to as a pillar post.
+The page at the center of content cluster is often referred to as a pillar post.